fardjad/node-interactive-commander/README.md

 Interactive options on main command won't be prompted for in interactive mode if no subcommand is invoked.
-That is because Commander.js doesn't support pre-parse hooks for the main command.
+That is because Commander.js doesn't support pre-parse (similar to `preSubcommand` hooks) hooks for the main command.
 As a workaround, you can define a subcommand as the default command to achieve a similar effect:

 ```typescript
 import { InteractiveCommand } from "interactive-commander";